ssanj/parser-combinators/script.md

 ## Running consecutive parsers and returning a list of results

--- Discuss how awkward it is to andThen multiple parsers
+-- Discuss how awkward it is to andThen multiple parsers due to tuples

 ### Sample Data for discussion